Passive Voice ESL Games, Activities and Worksheets

 Passive Question Time

 In this passive voice Find Someone Who activity, students ask and answer questions in the present perfect passive and past simple passive.
 In pairs, students prepare a yes/no question for each passive statement on their worksheet, e.g. 'Were you woken up by an alarm clock today?'
 Students then stand up and ask their questions to other students in the class.
-When a classmate answers 'yes' to a question, the student writes that person's name in the sentence and asks a follow-up question to find out more information, e.g. 'What time were you woken up?', noting down the answer.
-Afterwards, there is a class feedback session where students report their findings to the class using the present perfect and past simple passive, e.g. 'Paul was woken up by an alarm clock today.
-He was woken up at 7 o'clock'.
+When a classmate answers 'yes' to a question, the student writes that person's name at the beginning of the sentence and asks a follow-up question to find out more information, e.g. 'What time were you woken up?', noting down the answer.
+Afterwards, students report their findings to the class using the present perfect and past simple passive, e.g. 'Paul was woken up by an alarm clock today.
+He was woken up at 7 o'clock.'

 Passive Question Time Preview